VerifyTests/Verify/docs/mdsource/verify-directory.source.md

 # VerifyDirectory

-Verified all files in a directory.
+Verifies all files in a directory.
 This approach combines [UseUniqueDirectory](/docs/naming.md#useuniquedirectory) with a target per file, to snapshot test all files in a directory.

 snippet: VerifyDirectoryXunit